vsrinivas/fuchsia/docs/tracing/trace_format.md

 ### Kernel Object Information

-Traces can include annotations about kernel objects (anything that can be referenced using a Magenta koid such as a process, channel, or event) form of **Kernel Object Records**.
+Traces can include annotations about kernel objects (anything that can be referenced using a Zircon koid such as a process, channel, or event) form of **Kernel Object Records**.
 Trace providers typically generate such records when the object is created.